thephpleague/flysystem-bundle/README.md

 name you provide (in this case, a service `default.storage` will be created).
 The bundle also creates a named alias for each of these services.

-This means you have two way of using the defined storages:
+This means you have two ways of using the defined storages:

 * either using autowiring, by typehinting against the `FilesystemOperator` and using the variable name matching one of your storages: